-- ATTENTION!
-The booth at Half Moon WILL be manned on Saturday morning.
+- The State Park booth at Half Moon will be manned on Saturday morning.
 A Michigan Recreation Passport is required for entry.
-If you do not have a recreation passport it will help to speed things along if you bring your $16.
-If you have an out of state license plate or a rental vehicle, the out of state daily fee is $9.
+If you do not have a recreation passport, it will help to speed things along if you bring your $17.
+Out of state license plate or a rental vehicle will need to pay the out of state daily fee of $9.

 - Official Vehicle Signs must be visible in rear window of all vehicles on the course and to park!

 - Meet and car pool to the start.

 - One vehicle per team on the course.
 DWD Vehicle Sign on the back and Park Pass on Front.